 The Ministry of Industry and Trade proposed that the Petroleum Price Stabilization Fund will not be left at the main trading enterprises as it is now, but will be held by the State.

-The new draft Decree on petroleum business proposes that the Petroleum Price Stabilization Fund will be held by a State management agency. |
+| The draft new Decree on petroleum business proposes that the Petroleum Price Stabilization Fund will be held by a State management agency. |

 Proposal to transfer to state management agency